 Doing it this way can help you identify any problems and fix them early on, before you’ve spent a lot of money producing on a large scale, and before you risk damaging your broader reputation.

 You can read more about how the process works in the following agile product building tutorial, which looks at concepts such as agile development, developing a minimum viable product (MVP), and lean startup principles:

 The key to the success of this process is learning and adapting.
-Keep the mantra “Build, Measure, Learn” in mind, and be sure that you’re giving your products or services a thorough test, and that you’re open to changing them as necessary before unleashing them on the wider world.
+Keep the mantra “Build, Measure, Learn” in mind.
+Be open to changing them as necessary before unleashing them on the wider world.

 11. Find a Location

 If you’re starting on online business, this step may not apply to you.
 But many businesses do need a physical location, and finding the right one is an important step.